 Do I Have to Accept the Insurance Company’s Offer on a Totaled Vehicle?

-There’s a good chance that the insurance company’s offer of payment will look low to you.
-Whether they pay fair market value or replacement value, their estimate could be biased.
+There’s a good chance that the insurance company’s payment offer will look low to you.
+Their estimate could be biased whether they pay fair market value or replacement value.
 There’s every chance that your car is worth more than they offer you.

 Luckily, you can negotiate for a higher amount.
 While it won’t be easy to convince the insurance company to pay more, it’s possible.
-You will need to show them evidence to prove that your car is worth more than they originally estimated.
+You must show them evidence to prove that your car is worth more than they originally estimated.
 Any upgrades you made to your car could increase its value.
 Show the insurer photos or receipts of upgrades such as:

 - Improved sound system